Last updated: 9/15/2023 | September 15th, 2023

-Since coming out in 2021, the Bilt Rewards Mastercard has been an absolute game-changer for renters that love to travel.
-It’s the only credit card that allows you to earn points on your monthly rent payment — up to 50,000 points per year, (which could pay for a round-trip flight to Hawaii, for example).
+Since coming out in 2021, the Bilt Mastercard® has been an absolute game-changer for renters that love to travel.
+I’ve been a huge fan of this card since it came out, as it’s currently the only credit card that allows you to earn points on your monthly rent payment.

-You can use these points like any other travel rewards points (such as those from Chase, American Express, or Capital One), transferring them to airline or hotel partners or paying for travel directly through a specific portal.
+You can earn up to 100,000 Bilt Points per year on rent (and unlimited points on all other spending) (which could pay for a round-trip flight to Hawaii and then some, for example).
+You can then use these points like any other travel rewards points (such as those from Chase, American Express, or Capital One) by transferring them to airline or hotel partners or paying for travel directly through a specific portal.

 But while the points-for-rent perk gets all the attention (and rightfully so), the Bilt Rewards Mastercard is more than a one-trick pony.